Effective Date: November 27, 2023

 Personalize Services.
 Content uploaded by a customer in connection with our dynamic content, recommendations, and related services (“Personalize Services”) belongs to that customer.
 We don’t use a customer’s content, including any resulting content generated via the Services, for purposes unrelated to that customer or the use of our Services, except in limited circumstances (e.g., we are compelled by subpoena, or the customer has given us permission to do so).
 Content uploaded by a customer in connection with our Preview Services should never contain personal data.

 User Data.
 Personal data provided by customers to set up user accounts is used by Litmus only as authorized by the individual user (“User”) or as otherwise permitted by law.

 Sharing.
 We only share your information in limited circumstances in accordance with applicable law.

 Security and Storage.
 We hold customer data securely on servers located in the United States.
 We leverage Amazon’s AWS infrastructure and built-in security controls, which incorporate several modern security standards and best practices.
-Please see our Trust Center for more information on our security practices.
+Please see our Trust Center for more information on Litmus’ comprehensive security program.

 3. What Information Does Litmus Collect?

 - Account Registration Information.
 You need a Litmus User account before you can use our Services.
-When you set up a User account, we collect personal data, such as your name, address, telephone number, email address, browser information, and username.
+When you set up a User account, we collect personal data, such as your name and email address.
 You can choose not to provide us with certain information, but then you may not be able to register with us or take advantage of some features of our Services.